2-Digit Addition without Regrouping Using Break Apart

 Why the Addition Break Apart Strategy Works

-Some students might need more structure, while others can draw their own boxes or solve mentally.
+Some students may still need visual boxes and scaffolded steps, while others can draw their own or even solve mentally.

 If you’re looking for an easy way to reinforce the addition break apart strategy in your classroom, I’ve got you covered.